kubernetes-retired/heapster/README.md

 ### Running Heapster on OpenShift

 Using Heapster to monitor an OpenShift cluster requires some additional changes to the Kubernetes instructions to allow communication between the Heapster instance and OpenShift's secured endpoints.
-To run a combination of Heapster and Hawkular-Metrics, follow [this guide](https://github.com/hawkular/hawkular-metrics/blob/master/containers/README.adoc).
+To run standalone Heapster or a combination of Heapster and Hawkular-Metrics in OpenShift, follow [this guide](https://github.com/openshift/origin-metrics).

 #### Troubleshooting guide [here](docs/debugging.md)